 |---|---|---|---|

-4. To what extent will you be able to increase prices to your desired level?
+4. What is the most important reason you are not able to fully increase prices to your desired levels?

 Topic: Prices and Wages